 Children benefit from the global Many Hopes community which donates their influence to open doors (capital, expertise, employment, further study) and help these young people become change makers in their communities.

-The family is a global community of givers who subscribe to provide rescue, housing and education for a child every month of the year.
+The Rising is a global community of givers who subscribe to provide rescue, housing and education for a child every month of the year.
 Joining the Family is the highest impact way to support us.

 Start your monthly subscription and help rescue and raise more children by being a member of the community we can count on.